ASKurz/recoding-Hayes-2018/Chapter_07.md

 #### The pick-a-point approach ~~implimented by regression centering~~ working directly with the posterior.

 Yes, if you wanted to use the regression centering approach, you could do that in brms.
 Just center the necessary variables in the way Hayes described in the text, refit the model, and `summarize()`.
-I suspect this would be particularly approachable for someone new to R and the ins and outs of data wrangling.
+I suspect this would be particularly approachable for someone new to R and to the ins and outs of data wrangling.
 But I'm going leave that as an exercise for the interested reader.

 Now that we've already got a posterior for our model, we can just either algebraically manipulate the vectors yielded by `posterior_samples()` or push predictions through `fitted()`.
 To give a sense, we'll start off with the 16th percentile for `skeptic`.
 Recall we can get that with the `quantile()` function.